 For many years, it was mandatory to only report felony convictions to the FBI and various fingerprint state repositories.
 As such, misdemeanor convictions, information that may be important to your organization’s policies or hiring guidelines, may not be included in the FBI fingerprint database.
 FBI fingerprint database checks also lack consumer protection; there is no adherence to the Fair Credit Reporting Act (FCRA) requirements of consumer disclosure, consent and adverse action.

 Also, the FBI does not have an obligation to ensure the information collected is accurate or is updated.
-In a dispute situation, applicants must provide the FBI with court documents or other proof of information to correct their record.
+In a dispute situation, applicants must provide the FBI with court documents or other proof of information in order to correct their record.
 It may take months to resolve a dispute, which can impact the hiring or volunteer recruiting process.
 Finally, employers need to know that fingerprint checks are still subject to all federal and state employment law.

 Differences between name-based and fingerprint database searches